 Museum, Talladega, Johnson Center for the Arts, Troy, Tennessee Valley Art Association, Tuscumbia, Hartselle Fine Arts Center, Hartselle, Carnegie Visual Arts Center, Decatur, Fairhope Arts Center, Fairhope, and Alabama Center for the Arts, Decatur.
 Artists from every state in the nation submit entries for the national exhibition.

 WSA Members Showcases have been held at the following Alabama locations: Public Library, Birmingham, The Alabama State Arts Council, Montgomery, and Burleson Center (Hartselle Fine

 Arts Center), Hartselle.
 Residents of Alabama are eligible to enter this competition.

 Nationally known practicing, master artists serve as selection jurors to chose paintings to be exhibited.
 Nationally recognized awards judges select, on exhibition site, award winning paintings.
 The society has been most fortunate to have continued support from businesses, art galleries and art organizations allowing WSA to offer over $9,000 in awards.
 This attracts the best artists, and the exhibitions represent the best in the field of watercolor painting.
 Awards ceremonies during the opening receptions are at the national exhibition venue, to which the public is invited without charge.

-In addition to the educational benefits of the national exhibition, the Society sponsors an Alabama member juried showcase each year.
-The 2017 exhibition will be held at the Littlehouse Galleries in Birmingham, AL in September.
-WSA also provides for their members water media workshops by prominent US artists.
-These classes provide an opportunity for members to increase their artistic knowledge and skill.
-Franz will present a watercolor workshop while she is in Talladega, Alabama to judge the 76 th National Watercolor Exhibition.
+In addition to the educational benefits of the National Exhibition and State Showcase, WSA provides for their members water media workshops taught by prominent US artists.
+These classes provide an opportunity for members to increase their artistic skills and knowledge.